AdobeDocs/aep-mobile-sdkdocs/src/pages/documentation/release-notes/index.md

 ### iOS AEPCore 3.7.3

-* Fixed a bug in AEPIdentity where CusomterIdentities with the same type could cause a crash.
+* Fixed a bug in AEPIdentity where CustomerIdentities with the same type could cause a crash.

 ## October 27, 2022